Michael McCambridge, Ed.D.

-Dr. Michael McCambridge, Associate Professor in the School of Education and Chair of the Department of Teacher Education With forty years of teaching and administration experience at the elementary, middle school, secondary, and higher education levels, Dr. McCambridge maintains a deep interest in the growth and development of children and adolescents as they mature physically, cognitively, socially and morally.
+Dr. Michael McCambridge, Associate Professor in the School of Education and Chair of the Department of Teacher Education.
+With forty-four years of teaching and administration experience at the elementary, middle school, secondary, and higher education levels, Dr. McCambridge maintains a deep interest in the growth and development of children and adolescents as they mature physically, cognitively, socially and morally.

-Dr. McCambridge was awared the President's Award for Excellence in Teaching in 2008 and was voted Professor of the Year for 2009 by the Senior class.
+Dr. McCambridge was awared the President's Award for Excellence in Teaching in 2008 and was voted Professor of the Year for 2009 and 2013 by the Senior class.

 - Bachelor of Communication Science (B.C.S.) in Interpersonal Communications - Ohio University

 - Masters of Education (M.Ed.) - Pepperdine University

 - Doctor of Education (Ed.D.) - University of San Francisco

 - Researching and writing about pathways on becoming the good and effective teacher.